jPhy/Gomoku/lib/player/readme.txt

     You can check the color your player is demanded to play as ``self.color == black/white`` where black and white (and ``empty``) are to be imported as ``from ..board import black, white, empty``.
-    The boards already lying on the board can be accessed via ``gui.board[i,j] == black/white/empty``.
+    The stones already lying on the board can be accessed via ``gui.board[i,j] == black/white/empty``.
 In addition, there
     are functions like get_line, get_column, ... (see class ``Board``).
     The full board as numpy array is available via ``gui.board.board``.